retrodaredevil/couchdb-java/README.md

 This library works great with Kotlin.
 Much of the code is annotated with annotations to denote nullability.

-This is compatible with Cloudant, but does not implement all the features of Cloudant as CouchDB support is the primary goal of this project.

 ### Features
 * Decoupled from JSON library
 * Encourages use of immutable objects
-* _id and _rev paramters are not required on your POJOs
+* _id and _rev parameters are not required on your POJOs
 * Password auth, cookie auth, and no auth support
 * Uses OkHttp, but has possibility for many implementations using different HTTP libraries
 * Checked exceptions (all inherit from CouchDbException)
 * Integration tested!
 (This should mean fewer bugs in this library)

+### Couchbase, Cloudant, PouchDB support
+The primary goal of this project is to support CouchDB.
+Many features of this library likely work fine with these others databases, but it is not guaranteed to work.

 ### Using library:
 ```groovy